Art and ideas of the now

-Experience innovative and provocative work by New Zealand and international artists, four-monthly changing exhibitions, talks, tours, art-making, workshops, and a varying selection of works from the Len Lye Foundation Collection and Archive.
+You can experience innovative and provocative work by the world’s leading contemporary artists.
+Exhibitions that change every four months are accompanied with a programme of talks, tours, art-making, workshops, and a regularly changed selection of works from the Len Lye Foundation Collection and Archive.

-The 62-seat Len Lye Centre Cinema is a welcoming environment to experience Len Lye’s films, local and international cinema, arthouse and experimental films, cult classics and film festivals.
-Tickets available online or at the Govett-Brewster Shop
+The 60-seat Len Lye Centre Cinema is a welcoming environment to experience Len Lye’s films, local and international cinema, arthouse and experimental films, cult classics and film festivals.
+Tickets available online or at the Govett-Brewster Shop.